Keith Michell: Career

 In 1958, he played Nestor-Le-Fripe in the musical Irma La Douce, also starring in the role with the National Theatre in Washington, DC, and on Broadway in 1960–1961.
-At the newly opened Chichester Festival Theatre, in 1962, he played Don John in The Chances and then Ithocles in The Broken Heart, and in British television adaptations, he starred as Heathcliff in Wuthering Heights (1962) and, in a series of Roman plays titled The Spread of the Eagle, he played Mark Antony (1963).
-He later sang in a series of television specials written for him.
+At the newly opened Chichester Festival Theatre, in 1962, he played Don John in The Chances and then Ithocles in The Broken Heart, and in British television adaptations, he starred as Heathcliff in Wuthering Heights (1962) and in a series of Roman plays titled The Spread of the Eagle, he played Mark Antony (1963).
+Michell later sang in a series of television specials written for him.

 Also on Broadway, he played the Count in The Rehearsal by Jean Anouilh (1963).
 In 1964 in London, he starred as Robert Browning in the musical Robert and Elizabeth, opposite Australian soprano June Bronhill.
-He played the dual role of Miguel de Cervantes and his fictional creation Don Quixote in the musical Man of La Mancha, first starring in the original London production of the musical and then on Broadway.
+Michell played the dual role of Miguel de Cervantes and his fictional creation Don Quixote in the musical Man of La Mancha, first starring in the original London production of the musical and then on Broadway.
 He also starred as Abelard in the Broadway play Abelard and Heloise with Diana Rigg by Ronald Millar (1971) and as Georges in La Cage aux Folles in the 1980s.

-On stage, in film and on television, he appeared several times as King Henry VIII, perhaps most memorably in the BBC series The Six Wives of Henry VIII in 1970 and the similar film Henry VIII and His Six Wives (1972).
+On stage, in film, and on television, he appeared several times as King Henry VIII, including in the BBC series The Six Wives of Henry VIII in 1970 and the similar film Henry VIII and His Six Wives (1972).
 For this he won an Emmy.
-The actual Emmy was given to Julie Andrews, who presented him with it when he appeared on her show, for the 2nd time.
+The actual statuette was given to Julie Andrews, who presented him with it when he appeared on her show for the 2nd time.
 He reprised the role in a 1996 television series adaptation of The Prince and the Pauper.